helix-docker-svc/helix-swarm-docker/README.md

 is built for public use and is for customers that want to test Swarm in a pre-setup environment.

-This Docker environment is built using Helix Swarm 2021.1.
+This Docker environment is built using Helix Swarm 2021.1, Docker 20.10.5, and docker-compose 1.28.4.
+It is recommended that at least these versions of the tools are used.

 This is a **TECHNICAL PREVIEW** and not tested for production use.
+It's purpose is to gain feedback from our customers so that we can determine the use cases to which it would be put, and tweak the configuration in order to improve its usability.

+This does mean that there is a chance the configuration will change dramatically over the next few releases, and we do not guarantee backwards compatibility.

 There are two use cases that are supported, starting up Swarm against a clean P4D system (one which has not had Swarm configured against it), and starting Swarm using an existing configuration.
 These are described below.

 Note that the provided Makefile is for use on Linux, and may work on Mac.
-If you're on Windows, we recommend running the docker commands manually.
+These images have not been tested on Windows.

 ---